facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ![Personalized Page](images/Personalize/Personalized-Page.png)

+You can download the tutorial finished up to this stage [here](projects/Facebook.Scrumptious.Windows8.Personalized.zip)

 ##Show Friends

 ### Creating the UI

-Download the file [dl]: Assets/icons.zip to get the icons for the tutorial.
+[Download the icons file ](Assets/icons.zip) to get the icons for the tutorial.
 Uncompress the file and drag all the icons to the Assets folder in Visual Studio project window.

 After that, add the following code to LandingPage.xaml.
 This adds an icon and Text for _Selecting Friends_.
 Additionally, it wires up the tap event on the _Select Friends_ TextBlock via an event handler named selectFriendsTextBox_Tapped.